 If First Community Bank at 1150 W Main St does not have Second Chance Checking, you can try checking out other banks in Tomball.

-Having your own checking account directly into the negative and subsequently not being able to pay it back is nothing an individual should have to experience.
-With stacking fees from NSF fees, it could be hard to pay the cash back.
+Having your own checking account into the negative and then not paying it back is nothing an individual should have to experience.
+With increasing fees from NSF fees, it could be hard to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank offers you a new checking account similar to this, they know that you have had some problems in the past with other banks.
+When a bank offers you a new bank account like this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've got money issues with some other financial institutions, they put your name on a list called chexsystems.
+When you have got personal troubles with other banking institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes banks may simply take off a couple capabilities to help make certain your account doesn't go into the negative again.
-Whenever you get a new start with a checking account, make sure that you watch it very closely.
+You will get a second chance checking account, and sometimes the banks may just take off a few capabilities to help make certain your bank account does not get into the negative again.
+Whenever you get a fresh start with a second chance checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the man or women eventually cashed the check so you now have 4 fees that put your accounts in the negative.
-That could be 4 NSF fees.
-So along with your second chance bank account, you should be sure you retain an eagle eye on all charges.
-You will not only create faith along with your new bank, but you can get better at handling your finances.
+The next thing you know, the person finally cashed your check so you will have 4 charges that put your bank account in the negative.
+That's 4 NSF charges.
+So together with your second chance banking account, you'll want to be sure you keep an eagle eye on all expenditures.
+Not only will you develop trust with your new bank, but you will get better at taking care of your dollars.